ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 2. Upload the generated ZIP through the **Plugins → Add New** screen or copy its contents to your `wp-content/plugins` folder.

+== No Shell Access ==
+Some hosts disable shell functions like `exec` and `shell_exec`.
+When these are unavailable the plugin cannot install Composer packages automatically.
+Run `composer install` on a local machine or execute `bin/build-plugin.sh` to create a ZIP.
+Upload the plugin with the included `vendor/` directory.

 == Breadcrumbs ==
 Display a breadcrumb trail anywhere using the `[gm2_breadcrumbs]` shortcode.
 The output is an ordered list wrapped in a `<nav>` element with accompanying JSON-LD for search engines.